DHCP is a network protocol used to automate the configuration of devices on IP networks. Learn why DHCP is used and its three main components.

 Relay agents transport the requests between the client and the server.
 On a small network with limited devices, the relay agent is not necessary, but they are effective in larger networks, especially ones using remote servers.

 Are you interested in a career in IT support?
-Understanding protocols like DHCP and other network processes are highly relevant.
+Understanding protocols like DHCP and other network processes is highly relevant.
 If you have this knowledge and experience or are just starting, you might consider adding a Professional Certificate to your resume.
 The Google IT Support Professional Certificate on Coursera can help you learn the fundamentals of IT support and upgrade your current skills.
-With this certificate, you can aim to be job ready in the field of IT support in six months or less.
+With this Professional Certificate, you can aim to be job-ready in the field of IT support in six months or less.

 Editorial Team